-When it comes to the actors from Hollywood’s Golden Age, many were car guys.
+Many of the actors from Hollywood’s Golden Age were car guys.
 Gary Cooper, Clark Gable, Errol Flynn and Tyrone Power are just a few of the many Hollywood notables who owned the fastest and most exotic cars of their day.
 Actors who came into their own in the 1950’s, 60’s and 70’s, like James Dean, James Garner, Steve McQueen and Paul Newman raced cars when they weren’t on set.

-We host private members only events and we also attend many public events each year.
-Information about our private events is only forwarded to members.
-This allows us to keep the dates and destinations secret from the prying eyes of the general public, which helps insure that our members aren’t bothered by gawkers, stalkers or the paparazzi on private event days.
+Our West Coast Chapter is based in Los Angeles, California, and our Southern Chapter is based in Senoia, Georgia.
+Both Chapters host private members only events and they also attend various public events each year.
+When it comes to our private events, and whether they are held on the West Coast or in the South, information about TMPCC’s private events is only forwarded to members.
+This allows us to keep the dates and destinations secret from the prying eyes of the general public, which helps insure that our more recognized members are not bothered by gawkers, stalkers or the paparazzi on private event days.

-The Television Motion Picture Car Club is a very special organization.
+As you can see, the Television Motion Picture Car Club is a very special organization.
 Whether it’s our exclusive private events or any of the other events we host or attend, this is a club like no other.
 Add in the discounts and preferred treatment our members receive from many of our sponsors, not to mention the friends you will make and the fun you will have, and you can see why this is a club everyone in the entertainment industry should be part of.

 If we have piqued your interest, click the JOIN TMPCC link at the top of this website or the red box below to join.